APPLICATIONS ARE NOW CLOSED

 The Moosehead has a really long history of supporting comedians in the Melbourne Comedy Festival.
 We have helped fund innovative and wild ideas for actual decades, we love live comedy and the comedians that make it and we want to help support them to do the best possible show they can.
 We think the best way to do that is to:

 - Remove some of the financial risk that makes putting on a festival show terrifying so you can concentrate on the comedy.

 - To provide creative support or collaboration that could elevate your performance.

-How will we help you put on your show in 2020?
+How will we help you put on your show?

 The Moosehead has had a makeover so the answer to this question has changed!
 Pay attention: